abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 run src\main_program.m
 ```

-*max_solution* controls how many optimal solutions the program solves for.
+`max_solution` controls how many optimal solutions the program solves for.
 The limitation of not being able to solve for more than four sequences has been fixed since version 1.1.
 You can now solve up to the maximum number of feasible sequences.
 Try to calculate the maximum number of sharp separation sequences with this formula! $[2(n_{\mathrm{c}}-1)]!/n_{\mathrm{c}}!(n_{\mathrm{c}}-1)!$

-*colpressure* is used to control whether the column pressure is optimized (1) or not (0).
-If optimizing, ensure property analysis has been added as indicated below.

-*addPS* determines whether a physical property analysis is automatically added.
+`addPS` determines whether a physical property analysis is automatically added.
 We recommend turning it on.
 To do this, you need to manually import the provided "UnitSetSIPlus.bkp" file in the unit set of Aspen Plus.
 This file contains the unit set "SI+" for the internal calculations of the program.

-#### The structure `material` and `gen_rule`
+### The structure `material` and `gen_rule`

 Those structures are used to define the components or groups to be separated.
 Please refer to sample 'case3.bkp' for the format.
 Non-products are defined as 0, pure substance products are defined as 1, and mixture products are defined as 2.